Food Sensitivities

 The number of people with food allergies and sensitivities in America has doubled in each of the last several decades.

 Unfortunately, food sensitivities are an increasingly common issue for many people.
-These sensitivities can cause a wide range of symptoms, from mild discomfort to multiple health issues that impact daily life.
+These sensitivities can cause a range of symptoms, from mild discomfort to more severe health issues that can impact your daily life.
 Understanding food sensitivities is crucial for anyone treating people with digestive, respiratory or skin symptoms, as undiagnosed food sensitivities may be to blame.

 Some common food sensitivity symptoms: